wyniemko/prod-amazon-belt/README.md

 A: Yes, the source code is open-source and available on the GitHub repository provided in this manual.
 However, any modifications made to the system are at your own risk and may affect its performance or accuracy.

 Q: Who do I contact for technical support or troubleshooting?
 A: If you encounter any technical issues or have questions about the system, please contact the Amazon Analytics team with the code, the device, and this user manual.
-If anything becomes unreachable and no solution is clear, contact Brady Wyniemko (bwyniemko@gmail.com) or 248-877-4099.
+If anything becomes unreachable and no solution is clear, contact Brady Wyniemko (bwyniemko@gmail.com).